 The webinar covers:

-• background on monkeypox virus
+• background on mpox virus

 • epidemiology internationally and in Australia, with a closer look at cluster events in Victoria